 It may be helpful to find children’s books about maps that help engage your kids in the process.
 The book Follow That Map!: A First Book of Mapping Skills is a great place to start.

-Hopefully you’ve found some fun and easy mapping activities to get your kids learning.
-Remember, if kids are playing, they’re learning.
+Hopefully you’ve found some fun and easy map games and activities to get your kids learning and eager to head outside.
+Remember, if kids are playing, they’re learning!

 Let the activities be light and easy-going and each time a map is handed to your littles they’ll get more and more comfortable with understanding their place and position in the wider world.
 And, hopefully this interest and learning will help inspire more adventure and travel in your family!